hoko/hoko-docs/_posts/2015-04-07-universal-links.md

 Apple is introducing Universal Links in iOS 9 to support native mobile deep linking using regular web links.
 It's one of the main mechanisms that act under the hood of every iOS 9 Search development.

-Universal Links will permit users to tap on a normal web link and to open a respective app in a specific section or to gracefully open the web page if the app is not installed. iOS 9 takes this further by quickly animating the process just like a normal page flip inside an app and by adding a back button in the top of the screen to enable the user to easily switch back and forth.
+Universal Links will permit users to tap on a normal web link and to open the respective app in a specific section or to gracefully open the web page if the app is not installed. iOS 9 takes this further by quickly animating the process just like a normal page flip inside an app and by adding a back button in the top of the screen to enable the user to easily switch back and forth.

 ![Universal Link's back button](/assets/images/universal-links-back-button.png)